CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 ## Prerequisites

-- A Kubernetes cluster
-- Helm installed on your system (https://helm.sh/docs/intro/quickstart/ )
-- kubectl and EKS CLI configured on your system to communicate with your cluster
 - CAST Imaging Docker images
 - Clone the Git repo branch 3.0.0-eks-cast using _git clone -b 3.0.0-eks-cast https://github.com/CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup_
 - A valid CAST Imaging License